OKR vs. KPI: Why does your company need performant strategies for measuring productivity and results

-So, here are the reasons why OKRs are the best choice for you company:
+So, here are the reasons why OKRs are the best choice for your company:

 - Short-term objectives.
-One of the most important features of OKR that separates it from other goal setting methodologies, such as MBO (Management By Objectives) is the duration for which goals are set.
+One of the most important features of OKR that separate it from other goal-setting methodologies, such as MBO (Management By Objectives), is the duration for which goals are set.
 OKR recommends that targets be set monthly or quarterly, depending on the company’s current needs.
 Therefore, team members will be more productive and can also bring visible results more often.

 - Adaptability.
-OKRs are designed to help individuals and teams contribute to the company’s vision, but there are some situations in which one or more objectives no longer correspond to the company’s short-term goals.
+OKRs are designed to help individuals and teams contribute to the company's vision, but there are some situations in which one or more objectives no longer correspond to the company's short-term goals.
 In such cases, the OKRs may be modified or removed with new ones that are more appropriate to the current situation.
 As it is the case of every ambitious project, not all conditions remain constant.
 Some tasks that may seem important at first are no longer needed due to a change of perspective.
-Here at Mirro we have the flexibility to change the tasks at any time and add new ones when needed, at any stage of the project, thus saving valuable time.
+Here at Mirro, we can change the tasks at any time and add new ones when needed at any project stage, thus saving valuable time.

 OKRs and KPIs together can work very well.
 However, since OKRs describe a bold, long-term goal, KPIs are influenced by these metrics.
-Therefore, if you want to have a successful business, you should put the spotlight on the OKR – it focuses on constant improvement, so they can be flexible and achievable.
+Therefore, to have a successful business, you should focus on the OKR - it focuses on constant improvement so that it can be flexible and achievable.
 For more details, see the subscription plans offered by Mirro!

 Photo sources: Shutterstock.com, Pexels.com;